Illuxel/QML-Calculator/README.md

 # QML-Calculator
-It's simple calculator witten on QML and C++.
+It's simple calculator written on QML and C++.

 # Types